Race Day is April 29, 2018. Runners must register online.

 It is the primary goal of the Oklahoma City Memorial Marathon to provide and ensure a safe event for participants, volunteers and community people alike.
 We understand the commitment the participants have made in entering the race, however, the decisions regarding race cancellations and/or alterations will be based on the larger community safety as well as the participants.

-The Oklahoma City Memorial Marathon officials, along with city officials will make decisions regarding the cancellation or alteration of the race.
-Prior to the race, the Marathon officials will apprise the participants of the weather conditions and how the on-course flag system designation works.
-Marathon officials will describe any changes that may be decided as a result of weather or other unsafe conditions.
-In the case of a course evacuation, Oklahoma City Memorial Marathon officials and city police and other city officials will communicate throughout the race course; and will direct participants to safe shelters to await transportation back to the start and/or finish area.
+Marathon officials, along with city officials will make decisions regarding the cancellation or alteration of the race.
+Prior to the race, they will apprise the participants of the weather conditions and how the on-course flag system designation works.
+Any changes that may be decided as a result of weather or other unsafe conditions will be communicated to participants.
+In the case of a course evacuation, participants will be directed to safe shelters to await transportation back to the start or finish areas.

 Follow this link for more details about the Relay.